-Voice conversion (VC) aims at transforming a speaker's voice to make it sound like another speaker's without changing the linguistic contents.
-VC has many important applications in practice, and is receiving more and more attentions nowadays.
-Since utterances of two speakers differ from each other in many aspects, such as speech rate, duration, pitch, formant frequencies and speaking style etc., an ideal VC technique should take account of all these aspects.
+${\bf Key \ words} \quad {\rm Voice \ conversion, \ linear \ regression, \ sequence-to-frame \ mapping, \ HMM }$ speaker's voice into the one that sounds like another speaker while the linguistic contents are preserved.
+VC has many important applications and is receiving intensive attentions in the field of speech synthesis.
+Since utterances of two speakers differ from each other in many aspects, such as speech rate, duration, pitch, formant frequencies and speaking style etc., the ideal VC technique should take account of all these aspects.
 However, this is difficult in practice, some of these features are difficult to calculate and some are difficult to convert.
-For this reason, many VC techniques focus on the transformation of spectral features, and only conduct simple modifications for prosody features such as f0.
+For this reason, many VC techniques seek to use a transformation function between the spectral spaces of source and target speakers, and only conduct simple modifications for prosody features such as F0.
+We follow this framework in this paper.